Memory Model

 end

-Any statement can be repeated with a while or until suffix.
+Any statement can be repeated with an until suffix.
 The statement executes first, then the condition is checked (like a do-while):

 var x = 0